Stiffpixels/stiffpixels.github.io/content/about.md

 express Nextjs server components.
 I have also dabbled in Java and Go and have a basic understanding of the languages.

-I created **this website** because of the love for terminals I have especially since I started using Linux as my primary OS for development along with Neovim as my primary text/code editor.
+I developed **this website** because of the love for terminals I have especially since I started using Linux as my primary OS for development along with Neovim(btw) as my primary text/code editor.
+Its built using hugo static site generator for that sweet sweet high speed performance

 I have an average **typing speed** of 60wpm using touch typing that I taught myself.
 I have **graduated** form my Bachelors in Computer Science with 9.8 CGPA